 For three weekends of the construction period, Sound Transit will have to fully close International District/Chinatown Station and several other stations in the Downtown Seattle Tansit Tunnel.
 During this period, trains will still operate, they just will not operate through the closed stations.
 Instead, trains will run from University of Washington Station to Westlake Station and Stadium Station to Angle Lake Station.
 Sound Transit will put a special shuttle bus in place to bridge the service gap between stations.

 The delicate dance that trains will have to make changes over the construction period.
 There will be two phases as construction progresses.
-The reason for this is that there needs to be enough a work zone space to build the tie-in tracks for East Link.
+The reason for this is that there needs to be enough of a work zone space to build the tie-in tracks for East Link.
 The first phase will focus on the eastern main track tie-in while the second phase will focus on the western main track tie-in.

 During the first phase (January through February), trains heading southbound from University of Washington Station will operate as normal until they reach the Downtown Seattle Transit Tunnel at which point they will switch tracks that typically serve northbound trains.
 They will then proceed as normal in the southbound direction but drop off and pick up passengers on the eastern platforms as the western ones, except for the one at Pioneer Square Station, will be closed.
 The latter station will be the last station served and a special center exchange platform will be deployed allowing passengers to connect to trains on the other track that will then head southbound.
 Trains will then reverse to head back northbound and operate as they normally do.